Penstemon albifluvis: Description

 The inflorescence is a thyrse, a stalk with groups of flowers where the main stem grows indeterminately.
 There are three to ten groups of flowers on each inflorescence, each group having multiple flowers attached on opposite sides of the stem.
 Two to four flowers attached to each side.
 The flowers are tubes with five lobes, each lobe 5–7.3 mm by 2.4–3 mm.
 The flower as a whole is 22–28 mm long and sparsely covered in glandular hairs on the outside, but may occasionally be as short as 18 mm.
-The flowers are blue to pale lavender sometimes with light blue lobes.
+The flowers are pale lavender sometimes with light blue lobes, it is only rarely in shades of blue.
 The staminode is 9-10 mm long and entirely contained inside the 14–15 mm long floral tube.
 It is straight and thinly covered in short orange hairs.
 The four fertile stamens reach the opening of the tube.
 They bloom from late may through the month of June.

 The seeds are about 2 mm in size and contained within wide egg shaped capsules, 8–11 mm.

 Taxonomy

 Penstemon albifluvis was scientifically described and named by the botanist John Larry England in 1982.
 England had encountered the plant while working for the United States Bureau of Land Management.
 He found the type specimen on the North bank of White River approximately 1.6 kilometers upstream of the Ignatio bridge in Uintah County, Utah.
 In 1984 Noel Herman Holmgren published a description of the species as a variety of Penstemon scariosus, but as of 2024 it is an accepted species according to Plants of the World Online and World Flora Online.
 However, many sources including the Flora of North America list it as a subspecies.
 Though on the other hand, the botanist William Alfred Weber was of the opinion that it is more similar to Penstemon strictus.
+Genetic analysis of the similar Penstemon scariosus revealed that P. albifluvis is genetically distinct without the mixture of genes found between varieties of P. scariosus and along with its geographic isolation are why it was recognized as a species.